TadavomnisT/LenvCrypt/README.md

 # LenvCrypt

 ![LenvCrypt Logo](./Docs/Images/LenvCrypt_logo.png)

-**LenvCrypt**: **L**inux **Env**ironment En**crypt**ed, is a secure, password-protected sandbox storage designed to create an encrypted environment on GNU/Linux systems.
+**LenvCrypt**: **L**inux **Env**ironment En**crypt**ed, is a secure, password-protected safebox storage designed to create an encrypted environment on GNU/Linux systems.
 LenvCrypt works based on _LUKS_, and aims to provide users with a safe space to run programs and store sensitive data a part of the host system without the risk of exposure.

 ## Features

 - **Encryption**: All data within the LenvCrypt environment is encrypted using strong encryption algorithms to ensure confidentiality.
-Access to the sandbox is secured with a user-defined password.
+Access to the safebox is secured with a user-defined password.

 - **Open Source**: LenvCrypt is licensed under the GPL3, allowing users to modify and distribute the software freely.